 A public good is non-excludable, and it is obtained by vertically summing the individual demand curves.
 Since public goods are non-rivals in consumption, the value of the goods can be calculated by adding together the value that individuals obtain from consuming a specific quantity of the good.
 The non-rival character of public goods makes their deviation from the actual demand vary from that of private goods.

-To illustrate the market demand for public goods, let’s take an example of two individuals, Peter and John, who are enjoying the benefits of a public park, a public good.
+To illustrate the market demand for public goods, let’s take the example of two individuals, Peter and John, who are enjoying the benefits of a public park, a public good.
 The two individuals are of different economic capabilities and are willing and able to purchase the public good.

 Assume that Peter is willing and able to pay $10 when enjoying the park, while John is willing to pay up to $20 for the same good.
 The total market demand equals the amount that the two individuals are willing and able to pay for using the park, which is $30 ($10 + $20) in this case.
 The market demand curve is derived by summing the prices that both Peter and John are willing to pay for consuming specific quantities of the public good.
 The prices are vertically added for a given quantity of the good.